quickstonesw/Appcelerator-Urban-Image-Library/documentation/index.md

 ## Usage

 It is very simple to use the module.
-After registering the module with the application add the following code to your project.
+After registering the module with the application, add the following code to your project:

 var photolibrary = require('qs.photos.library');
 var photos = photolibrary.photos({